MohammedHameds/NLP/2- NLP Tools/README.md

 Part-of-speech (POS) tagging is a process of converting a sentence to forms – list of words, list of tuples where each tuple is having a form (word, tag).

+Stemming just removes or stems the last few characters of a word, often leading to incorrect meanings and spelling.
+Lemmatization considers the context and converts the word to its meaningful base form, which is called Lemma.

 ![image](https://user-images.githubusercontent.com/70816680/184263720-5c85e967-40b8-4d1c-bdcc-f83af62182c8.png)